ntu-SRSLab/ModCon/readme.md

 ### User Guide

-We had shared a demo vedio on Youtube about [ModCon](https://youtu.be/vcYM3iX-pj8), where you can learn the basic workflow of ModCon.
+We had shared a demo video on Youtube about [ModCon](https://youtu.be/vcYM3iX-pj8), where you can learn the basic workflow of ModCon.

 If you have any question, please contact us.